maxicusj/polarparrot/README.md

 You can customize this engine by:
 - Adding new YAML files to the `yaml/` directory to define analytics configurations.
+- Generating new YAML files by talking to a locally available LLM model(http://localhost:8080) and placing the genrated files to the `yaml/` directory to be interrpreted by the engine.
-- Extending the Polars DataFrame manipulation logic in the `metrics_runner.py` file.
+- Extending the Polars DataFrame manipulation logic in the `calculaton_engine.py` file.

 ---